Development guide#

 Gafaelfawr uses scriv to maintain its change log.

-When preparing a pull request, run scriv create.
+When preparing a pull request, run uv run scriv create.

 Edit that fragment, removing the sections that do not apply and adding entries fo this pull request.